rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - **+5 PM:** muda o alvo para objeto mundano Grande.
 Requer 5º círculo..
 - **+9 PM:** muda o alvo para objeto mundano Enorme.
 Requer 7º círculo..
 - **+14 PM:** muda o alvo para  bjeto mundano Colossal.
 Requer 9º círculo..

+### Detect Poison and Disease (Ritual)
+<div class="spell-tags">sacred holy recovery</div>
+*1st Circle*
+- **Execução:** 1 Action
+- **Alcance:** Self
+- **Duração:** 10 minutes
+___

+For the duration, you can sense the presence and location of poisons, poisonous creatures, and diseases within 30 feet of you.
+You also identify the kind of poison, poisonous creature, or disease in each case.
+The spell can penetrate most barriers, but is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt.

 ### Detectar Ameaças
 <div class="spell-tags">divination feral wild warmagic thaumaturgy arcane</div>